 Our goal over the next 35 years is to build gardens representing the five Mediterranean climate regions of the world.
-Garden areas planted several years ago are beginning to show maturity, and are now beginning to show signs of life and recovery.
-Once recovered, these plants will give visitors a sense of these sister regions.
+Before the fire, garden areas planted several years ago were beginning to show maturity, and are now beginning to show signs of life and recovery.
+Once recovered, these plants will give visitors a sense of the Medi sister regions.

 Many of our recently planted gardens were thriving, and will take time to regrow and mature enough to represent their homelands.
 In the meantime, the gardens are closed.

-Our Chilean Garden features hundreds of plants, including giant terrestrial bromeliads called Puyas, Acacia trees and an array of plants chosen for their beauty, extreme drought tolerance and non-invasiveness.
+Our Chilean Garden will feature hundreds of plants, including giant terrestrial bromeliads called Puyas, Acacia trees and an array of plants chosen for their beauty, extreme drought tolerance and non-invasiveness.

 Planting for our Chilean Garden began in February 2014, and upon completion, will be the largest Chilean garden in the world outside of Chile.
 Highlights include large Chilean wine palms, cacti and succulent garden, and matorral plantings.

 The Chilean Garden frames our main walkway, offering dynamic views of the coastline, mountains and western Ventura County.

 Development of our South African Garden began in early 2015, with the planting of five giant aloe trees.
-Plants for the Fynbos Garden began in 2016, along with other South African plantings surrounding Summit Plateau.
+Plants, walkways and a bridge for the Fynbos Garden began in 2016, along with other South African plantings surrounding Summit Plateau.

 The Ramble is intended to be less of a formal garden and more of an experimental area.
 Here we plan to explore ways to restore California native plant habitats.
 The Ramble is the largest section in our master plan and will encompass about a third of the garden when complete.
 Coastal Sage scrub and chaparral restoration is underway and a small meadow with spring wildflowers is popular in years with ample rain.